anderslarssonvbg/fiber-api/README.md

 {
 	"fromAddressId": "ABC123",
-	"toAddressId": "ABC789", // may be set to null if any product only requires one address "fromNode": null, // if from is specified as a node instead of an address "toNode": null, // if to is specified as a node instead of an address "fromComment": "", // if an additional comment for the from point could be useful for the supplier "toComment": "", // if an additional comment for the to point could be useful for the supplier "redundancyType": "Full", // "None", "Normal"
+	"toAddressId": "ABC789", // "may be set to null if any product only requires one address" "fromNode": null, // "if from is specified as a node instead of an address" "toNode": null, // "if to is specified as a node instead of an address" "fromComment": "", // "if an additional comment for the from point could be useful for the supplier" "toComment": "", // "if an additional comment for the to point could be useful for the supplier" "redundancyType": "Full", // "'None', 'Normal', 'Full'"
-	"redundancyToAddressId": "CBA123", // may be set to null if redundancyType = "None" "serviceLevel": "Premium", // e.g. "Base", "Gold", "Premium" "product": "All", // e.g. "All", "Point2Point", "Star"
+	"redundancyToAddressId": "CBA123", // "may be set to null if redundancyType = 'None'" "serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "product": "All", // "e.g. 'All', 'Point2Point', 'Star'"
 	"parameters": [
 		{
 			"name": "ConnectorType",
 			"value": "SC/APC"
 		},
 	...
 	],
 	"subProducts": [
 		{
 			"name": "ResidentialNetwork",
 			"parameters": [
 				{
 					"name": "NoOfRooms",
 					"value": "10"
 				},
 				...
 			]
 		}
 	],
-	"contractPeriod": 12, // number of months
+	"contractPeriod": 12, // "number of months"
-	"noOfFibers": 1, // number of wanted fiber pairs (or single fibers depending on product) "asyncAnswerAllowed": true // if asychronous answer is ok (might result in an extra charge if manual) }
+	"noOfFibers": 1, // "number of wanted fiber pairs (or single fibers depending on product)" "asyncAnswerAllowed": true // "if asychronous answer is ok (might result in an extra charge if manual)" }
 ```